Home » Organization Ideas » Kitchen Decluttering Checklist

 Move on to your cabinets and drawers and sort things logically by how often you use them.

-Keep the items you use every day easy to reach and put rarely used things in less convenient spots or donate them.
+Keep the items you use every day easy to reach, and put rarely used things in less convenient spots or donate them.

 Group similar items together, like pots, pans, or utensils, to make them easier to find and organize.